Equal Access to Justice (216-RICR-10-05-3)

-6. "Reasonable litigation expenses" means those expenses which were reasonably incurred by a party in adjudicatory proceedings, including but not limited to, attorney's fees, witness fees of all necessary witnesses, and other such costs and expenses as were reasonably incurred, except that:
+6. "Reasonable litigation expenses" means those expenses which were reasonably incurred by a party in an adjudicatory proceeding, including but not limited to, attorney's fees, witness fees of all necessary witnesses, and other costs and expenses as were reasonably incurred, except that:

 a.
-The award of attorney's fees may not exceed those set forth in the Act.
+The award of attorney's fees must conform to the requirements set forth in the Act; and

 b.
-No expert witness may be compensated at a rate in excess of the highest rate or compensation for experts paid by the state.
+No expert witness may be compensated at a rate in excess of the highest rate or compensation for experts paid by the Department.

-7. "Substantial justification" means that the initial position of the Department, as well as the Department's position in the proceeding, has a reasonable basis in law and fact.
-If the Department is charged by statute with investigating complaints, then it shall be deemed to have substantial justification for the investigation and for the proceedings subsequent to the investigation.
+7. "Substantial justification" means that the initial position of the Department, as well as the Department's position in the adjudicatory proceeding, have reasonable bases in law and fact.

-3.3 Procedures Governing Applications for Awards of Litigation Expenses
+3.3 Procedures Governing Applications for Awards of Reasonable Litigation Expenses

-A. All claims for an award of reasonable litigation expenses shall be made on an application form to be supplied by the Department and shall be filed with the adjudicative officer within thirty (30) days of the date of the conclusion of the adjudicatory proceeding which gives rise to the right to recover such an award.
-The proceeding shall be deemed to be concluded when the adjudicative officer renders a written ruling or decision, an informal disposition, termination of the proceedings by the Department and/or any other act which brings finality to the adjudicatory proceeding.
+A. All claims for an award of reasonable litigation expenses shall be made on forms provided by the Department and shall be filed with the adjudicative officer within thirty (30) days of the date of the conclusion of the adjudicatory proceeding which gives rise to the right to recover such an award.
+The adjudicatory proceeding shall be deemed to be concluded as of the date:

-B. The adjudicative officer may, at his or her discretion, permit a party to file a claim out of time upon a showing of proof and finding by such adjudicative officer that good and sufficient cause exists for allowing a claim to be so filed.
+B. The adjudicative officer may, in his or her discretion, permit a party to file a claim after the filing deadline provided in § 3.3(A) of this Part upon a showing of proof and finding by such adjudicative officer that good and sufficient cause exists for allowing a claim to be so filed.

-C. All claims filed hereunder shall be submitted on the approved application form which is obtained from the adjudicative officer.
-All claims must be postmarked or delivered to the adjudicative officer no later than thirty (30) days from the date of the conclusion of the adjudicatory procedure, that is, the date of the final written decision and/or order.
-These claims must contain, at a minimum, the following information:
+C. All claims filed hereunder shall be submitted on the approved application form pursuant to § 3.3(A) of this Part.
+All claims must be delivered to the adjudicative officer no later than thirty (30) days from the date of the conclusion of the adjudicatory proceeding.
+Such claims must contain the following information:

-1. A summary of the legal and factual basis for filing the claim;
+1. A summary of the legal and factual bases for filing the claim;

-2. A list of witnesses, if any, that the claimant expects to be called to substantiate the claim if a separate hearing on said claim is conducted by the Department;
+2. A list of witnesses, if any, that the claimant expects to call to substantiate the claim if a separate hearing on said claim is conducted by the Department;

 3. A detailed breakdown of the reasonable litigation expenses incurred by the party in the adjudicatory proceeding, including copies of invoices, bills, affidavits, or other documents, all of which may be supplemented or modified at any time prior to the issuance of a final decision on the claim by the adjudicative officer; and

-4. A notarized statement swearing to the accuracy and truthfulness of the statements and information contained in the claim, and/or filed in support thereof.
-In this statement the claimant must also certify that the legal fee time amounts were contemporaneously kept and that attempts were made to minimize the time spent.
+4. A sworn affidavit attesting to the accuracy and truthfulness of the statements and information contained in the claim, and/or filed in support thereof.
+In this affidavit, the claimant must also attest that the legal fee time amounts were contemporaneously kept and that attempts were made to minimize the time spent.